 The best and surest way to move your article quickly through the editing pipeline is to get familiar with our guidelines before you write.
 Don’t skip this step!
 They cover everything from topic do’s and don’ts to how to handle quotes, links and research.
 And we update them several times a year — so a refresher is good even if you publish a lot.
 (You’ll find a link to the guidelines on the same page you use to submit new articles.)

 2. Stay in the loop (but skip the clutter).

 Follow us on social media and read our community newsletters to see what your fellow members are publishing.
 Not only is this a great source of ideas, it’s also a smart way to see which articles perform best.

 I also recommend taking a moment to clean up your social feeds and inbox.
 It’s important to follow industry news so you can comment on trends and developments that matter to your audience, but be selective.
 Otherwise, it’s just noise.

-3. Q&As are an underrated topic source.
+3. Expert Panels are an underrated topic source.

 4. Check out past posts on our blog.

 We’ve written about decluttering your writing, using outlines, writing about current events and how to repurpose your content, to name a few topics.
 And if there’s something we haven’t covered that you’d like us to, let your member concierge know.

 Get together with key stakeholders now to plan out a few topics that tie into your broader business goals, and then create an editorial calendar of sorts, no matter how informal.
 Do you want to be known as a thought leader in artificial intelligence?
 Q1 is a great time to discuss upcoming trends for the year.
 Do you have a brilliant method for overhauling the tired performance review?
 Plan ahead — it would make a great topic later in the year, when leaders in your industry gear up for similar conversations with their teams.